nowaproj/docs/docs/ui/layout/groups.md

 ## Further Reading

-To learn more about using Rows and Columns in Nowa App Builder, check out [rows and Columns](./rows_and_columns.md)
+To learn more about using Rows and Columns in Nowa App Builder, check out [Rows and Columns](./rows_and_columns.md)

 Check out variables to see how to make the group items dynamic according to a connected list.